Table of contents

 Another practice some see as unethical is heating crystallized honey to liquefy it for sale.
 In North America, buyers of honey typically want it in liquid form, so in order to sell it easily, beekeepers often warm it.
 But if honey is warmed too much—typically above hive temperature—it begins to lose some of its best aromatic and medicinal properties, making it less desirable.
 A few beekeepers think any warming should be disclosed, while others consider warming to be understood—just part of the marketing process.

 Similarly, organic labeling is a point of contention.
-Some beekeepers believe if they don’t treat their colonies with chemicals, and don’t treat their homes or farms with pesticide, then they can use the organic label.
+Some beekeepers believe if they don’t treat their colonies with chemicals, and don’t treat their homes or farms with pesticides, then they can use the organic label.
 But it’s not that simple.
 The USDA labeling laws for organic products are confusing, especially for honey, so beekeepers are left without a clear pathway.

 While selling hive products is fun and rewarding, it is also fertile ground for fraud.
 Selling mishandled or mislabeled honey is easy, and so is selling mishandled pollen and royal jelly.
 Using nuc sales to rotate old combs out of an apiary is not a new idea, nor is selling “slightly used” queens as brand new.
 If your new queen isn’t performing as she should, just sell her—no one will ever know.